-10 This action builds on Action 1.1.5: of the City's Public Open Space Strategy which states: "Utilising this Strategy as an overarching authority, a project specific brief for the development of a framework that identifies all available land areas that can be rehabilitated / revegetated through offset plans for the City to be utilised as environmental offsets.
-The Environmental Planning Strategy, Local Biodiversity Strategy 2008 and Local Environment Strategy are to assist in informing rehabilitation and revegetation plans and offset areas.".
+10This action builds on Action 1.1.5: of the City's Public Open Space Strategy which states: "Utilising this Strategy as an overarching authority, a project specific brief for the development of a framework that identifies all available land areas that can be rehabilitated / revegetated through offset plans for the City to be utilised as environmental offsets.
+The Environmental Planning Strategy, Local Biodiversity Strategy 2008 and Local Environment Strategy are to assist in informing rehabilitation and revegetation plans and offset areas."

-Focus Area 3: Manage, enhance, and rehabilitate LNAs and other native vegetation on City-managed land to improve the quality and quantity Manage Enhance and of biodiversity values.
-Action 3.5 Investigate opportunities to require protecting and improving habitat value on City owned or managed land that is leased to private entities for recreation or similar through the lease conditions (e.g. Hartfield Park Golf Course).
-Action 3.6 Develop and implement best-practice operational procedures (e.g. dieback/ hygiene management procedures) for all City staff and contractors working near and accessing natural areas and managing infrastructure assets.
-Action 3.7 Develop and implement a Greening Masterplan guiding a revegetation and landscaping that uses local native species, for City managed land, including public open space, drains and drainage basins, street verges and other suitable City-managed assets.
-Action 3.8 Consult with technical experts from fire management background, fire ecologists and local Indigenous representatives to: Determine an agreed way forward for managing fire in areas of high ecological value, in accordance with the Bushfire and Biodiversity Management Guidelines; and, Establish one reference Ecological Burn Site in each of the key vegetation Associations across the City.
-Action 3.9 Explore multi-tenure land management programs such as targeted pest and weed control, disease and pathogen, fire management and stream and roadside reserve restoration works.
+ement and enhancement of fauna habitat on Citycockatoo nesting hollows, water stations, fauna road tecting and improving habitat value on City owned e entities for recreation or similar through the lease se).

+operational procedures (e.g. dieback/ hygiene aff and contractors working near and accessing natural ts.

+sterplan guiding a revegetation and landscaping anaged land, including public open space, drains and suitable City-managed assets.

+management background, fire ecologists and local

+or managing fire in areas of high ecological value, in iodiversity Management Guidelines; and, programs such as targeted pest and weed control, disease and pathogen, fire management and stream and roadside reserve restoration works.

+Burn Site in each of the key vegetation Associations

-Link Maintain and improve local and regional ecological linkages to facilitate the movement of flora and fauna species and the flow of genetics throughout the landscape.
-Strategic objectives Maximise retaining, protecting and enhancing ecological linkages through the planning framework.
-Retain, protect, and enhance ecological linkages within City-managed land.
-Encourage enhancing ecological linkages on private property.
+Focus Area 4: Maintain and improve local and regional ecological linkages that allow flora and fauna species movement and the flow of genetics throughout the landscape.
+Link Strategic Objectives 1.
+Maximise retaining, protecting and enhancing ecological linkages through the planning framework.
+2. Retain, protect, and enhance ecological linkages within City-managed land.
+3. Encourage enhancing ecological linkages on private property.
 Action 4.1 Include measures to retain, protect and enhance ecological linkages within the Local Planning Policy for Biodiversity Conservation to be prepared under Action 2.2.
-Action 4.2 Retain, protect, and enhance ecological linkages within City owned and managed land as a component of the Greening Masterplan (see Action 3.7), developed through the following steps: undertake a desktop mapping exercise to identify City owned and managed land that can potentially be enhanced and/ or managed as local ecological linkages connecting remnant patches of vegetation, for example within public open space and reserves, along suitable local roads, walkways, cycleways, waterways and through converting open drains and restoring riparian vegetation on creek lines. prioritise site selection for potential rehabilitation and management based on connectivity between LNAs with high biodiversity value. validate or augment the desktop mapping to confirm suitability of sites for rehabilitation/management and prepare a conceptua Green Links Masterplan map. develop and implement a rehabilitation and management program on a site-by-site basis.
-Action 4.3 Encourage enhancement of ecological linkages on private property through: 1. targeting educational material for landowners located within a mapped regional or local ecological linkage informing how they can contribute, such as planting of suitable local native species and creating habitat.
-2. investigating incentives for properties within a mapped regional or local ecological linkage and enhance biodiversity values, such as a local plant subsidy scheme.
+Action 4.2 Retain, protect, and enhance ecological linkages within City owned and managed land as a component of the Greening Masterplan (see Action 3.7), developed through the following steps: undertake a desktop mapping exercise to identify City owned and managed land that can potentially be enhanced and/ or managed as local ecological linkages connecting remnan patches of vegetation, for example within public open space and reserves, along suitable local roads, walkways, cycleways, waterways and through converting open drains and restoring riparian vegetation on creek lines.
+2. prioritise site selection for potential rehabilitation and management based on connectivity between LNAs with high biodiversity value.
+3. validate or augment the desktop mapping to confirm suitability of sites for rehabilitation/ management and prepare a conceptual Green Links Masterplan map.
+4. develop and implement a rehabilitation and management program on a site-by-site basis Action 4.3 Encourage enhancement of ecological linkages on private property through: Targeting educational material for landowners located within a mapped regional or local ecological linkage informing how they can contribute, such as planting of suitable local native species and creating habitat.
+2. Investigating incentives for properties within a mapped regional or local ecological linkage to manage and enhance biodiversity values, such as a local plant subsidy scheme.
+3. Continuing to deliver the Plants for Residents program, or similar.